wagtail-packages/wagtail-qrcode/README.md

 - `make admin` to quickly setup a superuser account with the above login details.
 - `make run` to run the django development server
 - `make test` to run the django tests
+- `make lint` to run pre-commit --all-files
+- `make coverage` to run a coverage report
 - `make mail` to run a docker container for `MailHog`

-Although it not required as the sandbox app is ignored by git you can remove the development app and files by running.
+Although it's not required as the sandbox app and temp files and folders created during testing are ignored by git you can remove these by running.

 ```bash
 clean